chunkya/models/research/slim/README.md

 To deploy the saved model you can use the tensorflow-serving dockerfile and modify it to copy your saved model bundle into the container if you want to deploy on deathbox.
-Otherwise, you can use the Dockerfile which deploys on CPU and deploy on kubernetes or something.